drmaize/ThermoAlign/README.md

 Output Files
 </h1>

-All output files will be saved in a directory named based on the timestamp of TA_year-month-date-time format (for example :TA_2016-09-13T09_05_00_545957).
+All output files will be saved in a single directory, named with a timestamp from when the run was executed: TA_year-month-date-time (for example :TA_2016-09-13T09_05_00_545957).
 Each output file name from a given run will have the same timestamp.

 ###  _The Target Region Selection (TRS) module:_